HanyAbdelsalam/UCI-Adult-Income-Data-Analysis-practice/readme.md

 The dataset, also known as the Census Income Dataset, contains demographic and employment information, extracted from the 1994 U.S. Census database.
 The task involves building classification models to predict the income category.

+For more details regarding the dataset, check adult/adult.names

 ### Table of Contents